-2.26 The agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.
+3.1.14 The agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.

-2.27 Each Study Group may adopt draft Recommendations.
-The draft Recommendations shall be approved according to the provisions of § 10.
-Additionally, each Study Group is encouraged to update, and should continue to review the maintained Recommendations with proper justification for old ones and, if they are found no longer necessary, should propose their deletion.
-(See § 11.)

-2.28 Each Study Group may adopt draft Questions for approval in accordance with the provisions of § 3.
+3.1.15 The Director shall issue, including in electronic form, at regular intervals, information that will include:

+– an invitation to participate in the work of the Study Groups for the next study period;

+– a request form to be completed for the receipt of the documentation;

+– a schedule of meetings for at least the next 12 months with updates, as appropriate;

+– all Study Group meeting invitations;

+– CPM preparatory documents and final Reports;

+– preparatory documents for the Radiocommunication Assembly.

+The following information will be provided based on responses to requests for documentation as outlined above:

+– Study Group circulars that will include invitations to all Working Party, Task Group and Joint Rapporteur Group meetings with a form for individual participation and draft agenda;

+– Study Group, Working Party, Task Group and Joint Rapporteur Group documents;

+– other information that will assist the membership.

-2.28bis Study Groups, when reviewing Questions assigned to them in accordance with Resolutions ITU-R 4 and 5, should reach unanimous conclusions, and should use the following guidelines:
+3.1.16 Study Groups, when reviewing Questions assigned to them in accordance with Resolutions ITU-R 4 and 5, should reach unanimous conclusions, and should use the following guidelines:

 a) Questions which are within the mandate of ITU-R: